HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

     await client.message_create(message.channel, result)
 ```

-The advantage of `Converter` is, that it can hold default values, or default code values as well.
+The advantage of `Converter` is that it can hold default values or default code values as well.

-We can modify the `avatar` command from above to use the `default` parameter, like:
+We can modify the `avatar` command from above to use the `default` parameter, example:

 ```py
 from hata.ext.commands import Converter